 Have you ever wondered why we teach our children to read, write, ride bikes, play musical instruments, or swim at such an early age?
 Probably not.
-After all, it’s commonly accepted that these are important or necessary skills that will help children throughout their lives.
+After all, everyone knows that these are important or necessary skills that will help children throughout their lives.
 Furthermore, we all know how quickly young kids pick up new skills.
-So it makes sense that if a skill is important for your child’s future, you should help them learn it as early as possible, right?
+So it makes sense that you should help your child learn it as early as possible, right?

 So why aren’t we teaching our kids to code?

 This may sound like a silly question.
 After all, many people of our generation consider coding to be a niche skill.
 People think that it is only important if you want a career in IT.
 But, in the coming decades, digital literacy will become one of the most sought-after skills in the job market.

 Last year LinkedIn’s list of top 10 most important career skills included data analysis, web development, mobile development, SEO marketing, information security and user interface design.
 With the rise of automation, these skills are going to become essential to your child’s career prospects.
 Simply put, now is the perfect time to start teaching our kids to code.

 As Mark Zuckerberg, founder of Facebook, writes: “In fifteen years, we’ll be teaching programming just like reading and writing… and wondering why we didn’t do it sooner.”
 So why wait?